jeremyrayjewell/cyber_journal/writeups/overthewire/bandit09.md

 # Write-up: Bandit 09 → 10
 **Date:** 2025-08-01

-## Obfuscated password (ROT13):
+## Obfuscated password (ROT13)

-STHJ5vyYIWekK9xZLZzyA4ZtocsZvdrl
+`STHJ5vyYIWekK9xZLZzyA4ZtocsZvdrl`

 ## OBJECTIVE

-"The password for the next level is stored in the file data.txt in one of the few human-readable strings, preceded by several ‘=’ characters."
+>"The password for the next level is stored in the file data.txt in one of the few human-readable strings, preceded by several ‘=’ characters."

 ## PURPOSE